-- Through patrols, the Council will maintain a visible presence within the Borough and by this presence, either discourage environmental anti-social behaviour, or to gather such evidence of any environmental anti-social behaviour as it is seen to occur;
+- Through patrols, the Council will maintain a visible presence within the Borough and by this presence, either discourage anti-social behaviour, or to gather such evidence of any anti-social behaviour as it is seen to occur;

-- Assistance and advice is available to help residents, businesses and others meet their legal obligations, or in helping these to combat environmental anti-social behaviour;
+- Assistance and advice is available to help residents, businesses and others meet their legal obligations, or in helping these to combat anti-social behaviour;

 - Legislation is enforced in a skilled, professional, fair and open way.

 - The enforcement approach that will be adopted is in line with the Department of Environmental Services' Enforcement Policy.

 - The Council follows the Regulators' Code.